fortran-lang/fortran-lang.org/learn/best_practices/modules_programs.md

 Several submodules can be used to reduce the compilation load for huge modules.

 Finally, when setting up a program, it is recommended to keep the actual implementations in the program body at minimum.
-Reusing implementations from modules allows to write reusable code and focus in the program unit only on translating user input to the respective library functions and objects.
+Reusing implementations from modules allows you to write reusable code and focus the program unit on conveying user input to the respective library functions and objects.